zuzana-kunckova/ticketbeast-v3/information.md

 - Adam’s error - A request to [http://localhost/concert/1] failed.
 Received status code [404]
 - My error: InvalidArgumentException Failed asserting that 404 page contains The Red Chord

-Added new Route and pointed it to `ConcertsController@show`.
+Added new Route and pointed it to `ConcertsController@show`

 - Adam’s error - ConcertsController does not exist
 - My test passes.